The UK Government is committed to resettling 23,000 refugees in the UK.

 - Offer practical services to refugees, including teaching English classes and mentoring young refugees, and more…

-Church Response For Refugees is a movement of individuals, churches and communities, concerned about the plight of refugees arriving in the UK, coming together to use our voices, influence and resources to actively welcome and support refugees.
+Church Response For Refugees is a movement to inspire, encourage and equip churches and communities across the UK to actively welcome and support refugees.

 ‘Go and do likewise’: Why Churches Should Sponsor Refugee Families